clog-tool/clog-cli/README.md

     -V, --version            Prints version information

 OPTIONS:
+    -C, --changelog <changelog>    A previous changelog to prepend new changes to (this is like using the same file for both --infile and --outfile and should not be used in conjuction with either)
     -c, --config <config>          The Clog Configuration TOML file to use (Defaults to '.clog.toml')** -f, --from <from>              e.g. 12a8546
-    -g, --git-dir <gitdir>           Local .git directory (defaults to current dir + '.git')* -o, --outfile <outfile>          Where to write the changelog (Defaults to 'changelog.md') -r, --repository <repo>          Repo used for link generation (without the .git, e.g. https://github.com/thoughtram/clog)
+    -g, --git-dir <gitdir>         Local .git directory (defaults to current dir + '.git')* -i, --infile <infile>          A changelog to append to, but *NOT* write to (Useful in conjunction with --outfile)
+    -o, --outfile <outfile>        Where to write the changelog (Defaults to stdout when omitted) -r, --repository <repo>        Repository used for generating commit and issue links (without the .git, e.g. https://github.com/thoughtram/clog)
-    -l, --link-style <style>         The style of repository link to generate (Defaults to github) [values: Github, Gitlab, Stash]
-    -s, --subtitle <subtitle>        e.g. "Crazy Release Title" -t, --to <to>                    e.g. 8057684 (Defaults to HEAD when omitted) --setversion <ver>           e.g. 1.0.1
+    -l, --link-style <style>       The style of repository link to generate (Defaults to github) [values: Github Gitlab Stash] -s, --subtitle <subtitle>      e.g. "Crazy Release Title" -t, --to <to>                  e.g. 8057684 (Defaults to HEAD when omitted) --setversion <ver>         e.g. 1.0.1
     -w, --work-tree <workdir>      Local working tree of the git project (defaults to current dir)*

 * If your .git directory is a child of your project directory (most common, such as /myproject/.git) AND not in the current working directory (i.e you need to use --work-tree or